 It’s time to get your groove on!
 Dance has always been a part of human culture, rituals, and celebrations, and it’s an ability innate in all of us.
 It doesn’t matter if you’re the best dancer in the world or you only dance alone in your room, this activity can prove more beneficial for you than climbing the party-social ladder.
 Of course, we already know that dancing is an enjoyable way to be more physically active, but did you know it’s great for your health, including your mental health?
 Yes, there’re several health benefits of dance lined up for you to enjoy.

-With many things in life, it’s easy to come up with an excuse why you can’t do it.
+As with many things in life, it’s easy to come up with an excuse for why you can’t do it.
 For example, some may blame their inability to dance on their size but that’s no excuse.
 Even the self-proclaimed “fat girl” – known for her appearances on the television show “My Big Fat Fabulous Life,” Whitney Thore knows how to get her groove on.
-And if she can do it, girl, so can you!
+And if she can do it, so can you!

 Watch: Whitney dancing…

 It’s important to note that you don’t need to be an amazing dancer before you can reap the health benefits of dance.
 All that matters is that you can get loose and move your body — just the way you can.
 That is to say, no need for unnecessary twists and flips if you’re unable to do so.
 Dance the best way you know and watch this often ignored activity heap good things for you.

 In addition, when looking to enjoy the health benefits of dance, consistency is key.
 Honestly, there’s no point starting something that you’ll discontinue after only a few sessions.
 As they say: discipline matters.
 So scheduling a time each day (or week) to dance, and doing that religiously, is the only way to reap the fruits.
 Take your lifestyle into consideration and then select a dancing session to match it.